DeveloPassion/knowii-voice-ai-docs/docs/user-guide/installation.md

 2. Verify the application has permission to run
 3. Check system logs for error messages

+## Updating

+To update Knowii Voice AI to a newer version, see the [Updating Guide](./updating) for instructions on both automatic and manual updates.

 ## Next Steps

 Once installed, proceed to the [Getting Started Tutorial](../tutorials/getting-started) to learn how to use Knowii Voice AI.